Our lifestyle shapes our financials. We like our space light and airy. Our room is all space and a mattress. Welcome to our Crib!

 note to self <insert better pic – that steak>

 I fight my greatest battles in the mornings – three Starbucks scattered strategically on my way to office.
 I’m not a sucker I tell myself.
 I count my days and walk on.
 The mediocre coffee in my office is good enough.
-And to twist a frequently quoted Dave Ramsey line, I drink like no one else now, so that I can drink like no one else later.

 We buy what we need.
 We have everything we need.